anaboeriu14/adRpheno/README.md

 ## Features This package provides specialized tools for Alzheimer's Disease endophenotype analysis:

+All functions feature  caching and progress tracking for efficient usage

 ### Biomarker Processing

 -   `detect_outlier_thresholds()`: Calculate lower and upper bounds for outlier detection using IQR method